cmclarkk/LAIR_Website/publications.md

 [PDF]

 #### 2001
-* Randomized Motion Planning for Groups of Nonholonomic Robots International Symposium on Artificial Intelligence, Robotics, and Automation in Space, June 2001.
+* Randomized Motion Planning for Groups of Nonholonomic Robots, Clark, C., and Rock, S., International Symposium on Artificial Intelligence, Robotics, and Automation in Space, June 2001.
-Clark, C., and Rock, S.
 [PDF]

 #### 1999
-* Robotic System Sensitivity to Neural Network Learning Rate IEEE Hong Kong Symposium on Robotics and Control, July, 1999.
+* Robotic System Sensitivity to Neural Network Learning Rate, Clark, C., Chen, P.C.Y. and Mills, J.K., IEEE Hong Kong Symposium on Robotics and Control, July, 1999.
-Clark, C., Chen, P.C.Y. and Mills, J.K.

-* Comparison of Performance of Neural Network Controller Architectures: Error Back Propagation, Mixture of Expert, and 'Move' Neural Network Architectures on Industrial Robot Trajectory Following Tasks
-International Conference on Advanced Manufacturing Technology, June, 1999.
+* Comparison of Performance of Neural Network Controller Architectures: Error Back Propagation, Mixture of Expert, and 'Move' Neural Network Architectures on Industrial Robot Trajectory Following Tasks, Clark, C. and Mills, J.K., International Conference on Advanced Manufacturing Technology, June, 1999.
-Clark, C. and Mills, J.K.

 #### 1998
-* Increasing Production of Robot Manipulators with Neural Networks CSME FORUM, May 1998.
+* Increasing Production of Robot Manipulators with Neural Networks, Clark, C. and Mills, J.K., CSME FORUM, May 1998.
-Clark, C. and Mills, J.K.

-* Development of a Neural Network Module for Improving the Performance of a Commercial Robot World Automation Congress, May, 1998.
-Chen, P.C.Y., Ogilvie, A., Clark, C., Zhou, K., Mills, J.K.
+* Development of a Neural Network Module for Improving the Performance of a Commercial Robot, Chen, P.C.Y., Ogilvie, A., Clark, C., Zhou, K., Mills, J.K., World Automation Congress, May, 1998.

 ## Book Chapters

+#### 2018
 * Emerging technologies and application for studies of shark biology.
 In: J. Carrier, M. Heithaus, C. Simpfendorfer (eds.).
 Use of autonomous vehicles for tracking and surveying of acoustically tagged elasmobranchs.
 CRC Press.
 Lowe, C.G., C.F.
 White, C.M.
 Clark.
 2018.